Chris FollinBy Chris Follin

 The setup should make sense fast

 This is why I like clean, dependable pieces instead of complicated systems.
-If it takes too much explanation, the gear is already doing too much for a beginner page.
+If setup takes too much explanation, the gear is probably doing too much for a first kit.

 USEFUL

-Sleep badly, eat badly, or fumble in the dark, and the whole trip feels worse than it needed to.
+Sleep badly, eat badly, run short on water, or fumble in the dark, and the whole trip feels worse than it needed to.
 This list is built around fixing those pain points first.

 Where beginners usually waste money